 Theory and practice of communication skills in public, small group, and interpersonal settings.
 Includes study of the speech communication process.
+Rio Salado College: 3 credits Prerequisite: None

 339 FUNDAMENTALS OF MUSIC THEORY (JH ONLY)

 A music appreciation course, providing an overview of the history, science, and composition of music in western culture since 1600.
 Scholars will explore how technology and culture shaped the evolution of music over the last 400 years.
 This course will cover the basics of music notation, interpretation, and expression through extensive listening.
 Scholars will learn to analyze music on both a subjective and an objective level.
 This is a non-performing class.